Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

    instance by the compiler via one of that class's non-explicit constructors.)
-   If many instances of `MyInterface` are expected to be created quicky, the return value of `GetParentObject` should itself inherit from `nsWrapperCache` for optimal performance.
+   If many instances of `MyInterface` are expected to be created quickly, the return value of `GetParentObject` should itself inherit from `nsWrapperCache` for optimal performance.
 Returning null from `GetParentObject` is allowed in situations in which it's OK to associate the resulting object with a random global object for